BioForge: Cancelled expansion pack

 A sequel (BioForge II) was designed and the team were working on the art when the project was halted and changed to an expansion pack of the original game, BioForge Plus.

 BioForge Plus was projected by Origin as an extension to the original game, which would directly continue the plot, but it was cancelled after a rushed beta was completed in 10 weeks.
-A former Origin employee noted that the company was going through a "hard year" in 1995 and that job and production team cuts resulted in the cancellation of BioForge Plus.
+A former Origin employee said the company was going through a "hard year" in 1995 and that job and production team cuts resulted in the cancellation of BioForge Plus.

 A Rock, Paper, Shotgun blog reported that EA Mythic received a crate full of old Origin Systems archive materials, possibly containing BioForge Plus source code.

 Reception

 Reviews

 Reviews for BioForge at its release were mixed.
 More positive reviews summarized it as "a game that combines outstanding atmospherics with decent gameplay", and "incredibly well-rounded".
-Other reviewers noted problems but considered the game worthwhile, saying "While it isn't perfect [...] it would be a mistake to ignore BioForge" and "flaws aren't enough to keep BioForge from being one of the most unusual and intriguing adventues of the year".
-Edge described it as "an enjoyable but ultimately uninvolving experience".
+Other reviewers noted problems, but considered the game worthwhile, saying "While it isn't perfect [...] it would be a mistake to ignore BioForge" and "flaws aren't enough to keep BioForge from being one of the most unusual and intriguing adventures of the year".
+Edge described it as "an enjoyable, but ultimately uninvolving experience".
 Elements such as the graphics, attention to detail, and interactivity received praise while the system requirements, combat, and controls drew criticism.

 The game's graphics were described as "first-class", "superb", and "pretty close to top of the line".
 Next Generation noted that the characters "move and fight in a smooth, utterly convincing manner".

 System requirements were mentioned by several reviewers.
 Electronic Games noted that the game "devours more than 30-Meg of hard drive space to deliver a frequently clumsy combination of an RPG and one of the interactive movies which are so en vogue these days."
 Next Generation said "The game has some steep hardware requirements [...] but the payoff is impressive".

 Awards

-PC Gamer US nominated BioForge as its 1995 "Best Adventure Game", although it lost to Beavis and Butt-Head in Virtual Stupidity.
+PC Gamer US nominated BioForge as its 1995 "Best Adventure Game", but it lost to Beavis and Butt-Head in Virtual Stupidity.
 It was the second-place finalist for Computer Game Review's 1995 "Role Playing Game of the Year" award, which went to Anvil of Dawn.
 The editors wrote, "[I]n a year that held few RPGs for a starved audience, it had the guts to try role-playing in a sci-fi universe instead of one plagued with magic and dragons."